odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile21.png
    :align: center
+   :alt: Invoice tab with origin document number and data.

 Invoice PDF Report
 ~~~~~~~~~~~~~~~~~~

 After the invoice is Accepted and valdiated by the SII and the PDF is printed it includes the
 fiscal elements that indicates out document is fiscally valid:

 .. image:: media/Chile22.png
    :align: center
+   :alt: Barcode and fiscal elements in the invice report.

 Commercial Validation
 ~~~~~~~~~~~~~~~~~~~~~

 Once the invoice has been sent to the customer:

 1. DTE partner status changes to “Sent”.